-When Barco called us back in 2019 asking if we could help them generate more Marketing Qualified Leads for the EMEA region through online channels, we immediately got enthusiastic.
+When Barco called us asking if we could help them generate more Marketing Qualified Leads for the EMEA region through online channels, we immediately got enthusiastic.
 While setting up the first one-off performance-driven campaigns on social media, we couldn't help but notice numerous opportunities that fit in perfectly with Barco's long-term marketing approach.
 These opportunities allowed us to not only optimize the inflow of new prospects, but also push them further down the marketing funnel.
 In a close collaboration with Barco, we took their online marketing to the next level.

 Barco is a global technology company that develops visualization and collaboration solutions, focusing on three core markets: entertainment, enterprise and healthcare.
 You can now admire their state-of-the-art projectors in the Planetarium of Brussels.
 You can tell Barco reaches for the stars!